- Program Overview

 - Providers may not use MSRP pricing for procedure code A9901.

-If the fee schedule states "Code is Manually Priced" and the product has no MSRP, reimbursement is the lower of the Actual Acquisition Cost plus 21.90% or the provider's U&C.
+Effective July 1, 2023, if the fee schedule states "Code is Manually Priced" and the product has no MSRP, reimbursement is the lower of the Actual Acquisition Cost plus 23.59% or the provider's U&C.

 Actual Acquisition Costs are defined as the manufacturer's list price for the item less any standard trade discount applied to lower the actual cost to the provider but excluding any time sensitive or otherwise conditional discounts available to the provider.
 The provider must keep a copy of the item's invoice.